modo-studio/framework-oriented/index.md

 # Principles

 - Your application is built by combining different modules.
-These modules can be dynamic frameworks *(if you are using Swift)*, or static libaries.
+These modules can be dynamic frameworks *(if you are using Swift)*, or static libraries.
-- Modules have an interfaces that expose to the consumers *(apps & modules)*.
-The interface is the entry point to the framework and everything exposed by the interface shold be public.
-If something is not exposed by the API it should remain private.
+- Modules have interfaces that expose to the consumers *(apps & modules)*.
+The interface is the entry point to the framework, and everything exposed by the interface should be public.
+If the API does not expose something it should remain private.
-- Modules can be platform specific, if you plan to support only one platform, or they can be cross-platform.
+- Modules can be platform specific if you plan to support only one platform, or they can be cross-platform.
 You can achieve using the build settings attribute `SUPPORTED_PLATFORMS`.
 - Sharing a base configuration is recommended since it'll ensure consistency in the frameworks settings.
 [Here](https://gist.github.com/pepibumur/763a28879a976ff3083161dd788e7efa) you can find an example of a cross-platform framework configuration.
-- Targets that build the modules can be in the same project or in different projects.
+- Targets that build the modules can be in the same project or different projects.
 The benefit of having different projects in the same workspace is that the chances to suffer conflicts when modifying the same project file from different branches decrease.
-- Although you can setup the stack manually, you can use tools like [CocoaPods](https://cocoapods.org) where your modules are defined with `.podspec`.
+- Although you can set up the stack manually, you can use tools like [CocoaPods](https://cocoapods.org) where your modules are defined with `.podspec`.
 CocoaPods makes easier depending on external dependencies.
-- Ahtough it's possible to integrate external dependencies into the stack it's discouraged.
+- Even though it's possible to integrate external dependencies into the stack it's discouraged.
 External dependencies come with unnecessary maintainability costs.
 Before bringing an external dependency, think about the value it brings to your application core.
 - Module projects can come with an example app and a Playground.
 Playgrounds are very handy to document the usage of the APIs or onboard people into the module.

 <br>